upfrontjs/framework/docs/prologue/contributing.md

     docs(helpers): Clarified testing helper's description
 ```

-If your commit is related to a discussion/issue on github, please [link to it](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in your commit message.
+If your commit is related to a discussion/issue on GitHub, please [link to it](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in your commit message.

-If need more guidance beyond the conventional format, you may use `npm run commit` which will help build a commit message.
+If you need more guidance beyond the conventional format, you may use `npm run commit` which will help build a commit message.
 Additional help can be found at the [resources](#resources) section.

 ## Documentation

 This documentation is kept alongside the source code to keep it in sync with the code it belongs to, and to allow for updating the docs in one go with code changes.

-To update the docs in the context of this documentation site I advise you pull down the [upfront docs repo](https://github.com/upfrontjs/docs) and create a symbolic link between framework the the docs e.g.:
+To update the docs in the context of this documentation site I advise you pull down the [upfront docs repo](https://github.com/upfrontjs/docs) and create a symbolic link between framework the docs e.g.:
 ```shell
 ln -sf /absolute/path/to/upfrontjs/framework/docs/* /absolute/path/to/upfrontjs/docs/
 ```